dsccommunity/FSRMDsc/README.md

 ## Versions

+### 2.0.1.0
+* Integration tests included for all resources.
+* BMD_cFSRMFileScreenAction: Fix to Get-TargetResource.
+* BMD_cFSRMQuotaAction: Fix to Get-TargetResource.
+* BMD_cFSRMQuotaActionTemplate: Fix to Get-TargetResource.

 ### 2.0.0.0
-* Combined all FSRM Resources into this module
+* Combined all FSRM Resources into this module.

 ### 1.0.0.0